algotrade-course/Group-04/README.md

 - We apply MACD and RSI as our trend indicator and momentum indicator, respectively.
 - A volatility indicator, ATR, is also employed for risk management.
 For exploring purpose, we design two seperate algorithms:
     - One with a set ATR-multiplier.
     - One with a dynamic ATR-multiplier based on a long and a short ATR window.
+This aims to improve performance in Vietnamese dynamic market.
 - Each strategy has their own set of MACD, RSI and ATR parameters, with the condition specified below:

 | Strategy | Position Type | Entry Conditions | Exit Conditions |